 Explore stone villages, historic sites and natural beauty nearby.
 Contact us to plan your family holiday in France.

 Lac de Salagou

 This large lake with its own beaches is five minutes from Country Kids.
 It’s 7 km long and has a perimeter of 28 kms.
-The earth is a rich red (perfect clay soil for growing grapes).
+The earth is a r/contact-country-kids-france/ich red (perfect clay soil for growing grapes).
 The hillsides are ruffled in texture.
 In summer the water temperature gets up to 28 degrees.
 It is a fantastic place to walk, cycle, swim, picnic and explore.
 Plus there are two water sports centres where some of our activities take place.
-We have spent many happy hours there with our four kids, climbing the rocks and swimming the inlets while soaking up the sun-drenched scenery.
+We have spent many happy hours there with our two kids, climbing the rocks and swimming the inlets while soaking up the sun-drenched scenery.

 Within a 45 minute drive are many quiet, somewhat hidden beaches, bustling port towns and lively seaside resorts, including Marseillan Plage, Grau-du-Roi, La Grande Motte and Carnon.
 During your stay, it’ll be easy to go to the beach for a day or even half a day.
 We have beach towels, deck chairs and a large beach umbrellas that you can take with you.
 You can do excursions by boat along the coast, as well.
 We can recommend the best beaches and restaurants, including oyster bars, for romantic excursions or whole-family outings.